 You can use following currencies for funds transfer,

-USD, GBP, EURO and AED
+USD, GBP, EUR and AED

 Conversion rate would be applicable.